Cray-HPE/docs-csm/operations/node_management/Swap_a_Compute_Blade_with_a_Different_System.md

-- Each blade must have the coolant drained and filled to minimize cross-contamination of cooling systems.
+- Blades that are moved between systems must have the coolant drained and filled to minimize cross-contamination of cooling systems.
   - Review procedures in *HPE Cray EX Coolant Service Procedures H-6199*
   - Review the *HPE Cray EX Hand Pump User Guide H-6200*

-### Prepare the Source System Blade for Removal
+### Prepare the source system blade for removal

 1. Using the work load manager (WLM), drain running jobs from the affected nodes on the blade.
 Refer to the vendor documentation for the WLM for more information.

-2. Use Boot Orchestration Services (BOS) to shut down the affected nodes on the source blade (in this example, x9000c3s0).
+2. Use Boot Orchestration Services (BOS) to shut down the affected nodes in the source blade (in this example, x9000c3s0).
 Specify the appropriate xname and BOS template for the node type in the following command.

    ```bash
    ncn-m001# BOS_TEMPLATE=cos-2.0.30-slurm-healthy-compute